Francis Hotel, Bath: Hotel

-The nine townhouses that make up the south side of Queen Square remained as individual dwellings until the late the nineteenth century.
+The nine townhouses that make up the south side of Queen Square remained as individual dwellings until the late nineteenth century.

 In 1858, local builder Soloman Francis established a boarding house at No. 10 Queen Square.
-During the 1870s, his widow, Emily, started to buy up the adjacent properties and, by 1884 had expanded the business into Nos 6-9 and 11.
+During the 1870s, his widow, Emily, started to buy the adjacent properties and, by 1884 had expanded the business into Nos 6-9 and 11.
 In May 1884, the seven Georgian town houses were opened as the Francis Private Hotel.

 In April 1942 during World War II, 24 m of the hotel frontage was lost when a 500 kg Nazi Luftwaffe high explosive bomb landed on the east side of the square during the Bath Blitz.
-Casualties were low considering the devastation, with the majority of the guests and staff having taken shelter in the hotel basement.
+Casualties were low considering the devastation, with the majority of the guests and staff having taken shelter in the hotel's basement.

 J. Hopwood rebuilt the hotel in 1952-53, while The Beatles stayed in the hotel in 1963.

 Present

-Between 2010 and 2012 the Francis Hotel was refurbished by Accor Hotels.
-The corridors were split into different areas by cross-corridor doors, with these subdivisions roughly marking the boundaries of the different houses.
-The new interior decoration marks these diversions through the use of different wallpaper in heritage colours and patterns.
-Blue plaques explain who was in residence at specific dates.
+In 2026, the Francis Hotel completed a £15 million refurbishment and reimagination programme,restoring the interiors of the Georgian townhouses.
+The redevelopment introduced Emberwood, a fire-led hearth restaurant, alongside a new city-centre spa featuring three treatment rooms and an Espuro thermal suite.

-The Francis Hotel presently has 98 bedrooms of three different types: Classic, Superior and Feature.
-The Francis is part of the Sutton Hotel Collection, launched in April 2022, with three hotels including The Queens Hotel, Cheltenham and The Castle Hotel, Windsor.
+The Francis Hotel has 98 bedrooms across a range of room types, including Snug, Cosy, Comfy, Generous, and the John Wood Suite.

+The Francis Hotel is part of the Sutton Hotel Collection, launched in April 2022.